 A non-destructive and contact-free solution

 Certain intrinsic parameters of leafy vegetables can by measured by hyperspectral imaging, a non-destructive and contact-free testing method that can be done in real time.
 INO used its own hyperspectral imaging station and, in collaboration with IRDA researchers, created a database of spinach leaf samples.
 This data allowed our artificial intelligence experts to develop algorithms to evaluate the life expectancy of the leafy greens.
-This led to a preliminary method for determining spinach shelf life for up to 12 days after packaging, give or take 1.2 days.
+This led to a preliminary method for determining spinach shelf life for up to 12 days after packaging, give or take about a days.

 The next step in the study will be to enrich the spectral database to improve measurement accuracy.
 Eventually, the process could also be used with plants other than spinach, such as arugula, kale, or lettuce.